magento/devdocs/guides/v2.2/config-guide/bootstrap/magento-modes.md

 ## Production mode

-You should run the Magento software in production mode when it is deployed to a production server.
+Run Magento in production mode when it is deployed to a production server.
 After optimizing the server environment, such as the database and web server, you should run the [static view files deployment tool]({{page.baseurl}}/config-guide/cli/config-cli-subcommands-static-view.html) to write static view files to the Magento `pub/static` directory.

 This improves performance by providing all necessary static files at deployment instead of forcing Magento to dynamically locate and copy (materialize) static files on demand during run time.